ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 They claim a weighted F1-score of 76%&mdash; pretty decent for a straightforward zero-shot approach.[^1] However, I want to see the full-picture performance of these LLMs, hence this blog post.

-In this work, I will conduct a **systematic check** on how these decoder-only autoregressive models fare (using zero-shot generalization) against finetuning an encoder-only model.
+In this work, I will conduct a **systematic check** on how these decoder-only autoregressive models fare (using zero-shot generalization) against finetuning an encoder-only model for a low-resource language.
 I will be comparing them on the named entity recognition (NER) and text categorization benchmarks in my [calamanCy project](/projects/2023/08/07/calamancy/).
 As a refresher, here are the datasets:

 [^1]: